‘You can’t detain me’: Oklahoma lawmaker arrested after telling officer he can’t be arrested

 “I understand that last night has become a story and that many of my colleagues in the House are being asked to comment on or to explain the events of last night.
 I dispute any wrongdoing.
 However, I do want to take this opportunity to apologize to this body for creating this unnecessary distraction from the important work of the House.
 Thank you members for allowing me this time.
 Thank you Mr. Speaker,” he said.

-KFOR also reached out to both Davis and Marti for comment, but have not heard back from either lawmaker.
+KFOR also reached out to both Davis and Marti for comment but has not heard back from either lawmaker.